-Step 1: When you next fill up your car, take the time to write down your odometer reading or set your trip meter to zero (push in the little knob underneath the odometer -- read the owner's manual if you have a newer car with a computerized console).
-Or simply google your car to find instructions on how to do it.
+Step 1: The next fill up your car, take the time to write down your odometer reading or set your trip meter to zero.
+To do so, push in the little knob underneath the odometer—read the owner's manual if you have a newer car with a computerized console.
+Or simply look up your car's model online to find instructions on how to do it.

-Step 3: Once you've done that, head to a gas station, but before you fill your tank with gas, write down the odometer reading.
+Step 3: Head to a gas station.
+Before you fill your tank with gas, write down the odometer reading.

-Step 5: Divide that resulting figure by the number of gallons you just purchased to arrive at your MPG.
-And that's all you need to know!
-It's that easy to find out what your MPG (Miles Per Gallon, or gas mileage) is.
+Step 5: Divide that resulting figure by the number of gallons you just purchased to arrive at your miles per gallon.
+And that's all you need to know.

-If you take a quick look online at the average cost of gas across the country, you can multiply this by the number of gallons you expect to use and you now have a rough estimate of how much money you need to budget for gas on this trip.
+If you take a quick look online at the average cost of gas across the country, you can multiply this by the number of gallons you expect to use.
+You now have a rough estimate of how much money you need to budget for gas on this trip.

 Now that you've got your gas budget under control, it's time to start figuring out everything else that's going to ensure you have a successful road trip.

-I also recommend downloading HERE Maps in advance of your trip.
-These maps work offline and you can get offline directions, too.
-This is invaluable if you'll be traveling through large parts of the country, where you often won't have data or cell coverage.
+You should also download HERE Maps in advance of your trip.
+These maps work offline, and you can get offline directions.
+This is invaluable if you'll be traveling through large parts of the country where you might not have data or cell coverage.

 Edited and updated by Lauren Juliff.